Don't Make Waves

 Don't Make Waves is a 1967 American sex comedy (with elements of the beach party genre) starring Tony Curtis, Claudia Cardinale, Dave Draper and Sharon Tate.
-Distributed by Metro-Goldwyn-Mayer, the film was directed by Alexander Mackendrick and is based on the 1959 novel Muscle Beach, by Ira Wallach, who also co-wrote the screenplay.
+Distributed by Metro-Goldwyn-Mayer, the film was directed by Alexander Mackendrick and is based on the 1959 novel Muscle Beach by Ira Wallach, who also co-wrote the screenplay.

 The film depicts a series of romantic triangles between different groupings of the principal cast and supporting players among several backdrops involving Southern California culture (swimming pools, bodybuilding, beach life, fantastic real estate, mudslides, metaphysical gurus, etc.).

 Plot

 Carlo Cofield, a tourist visiting California's west coast, has not even arranged lodging, when his car is smashed by a reckless driver.
 She is a carefree, attractive Italian artist named Laura Califatti, who offers her couch for Carlo to sleep on that night.

 This arrangement displeases Rod Prescott, a wealthy swimming-pool builder, because Laura is his mistress.
 After being kicked out of Laura's, Carlo tries to sleep on the beach and nearly drowns.
-He wakes up to find a gorgeous surfer, many years his junior, rescuing him by covering his nostrils with her cheek to administer two breaths.
-She goes by the name "Malibu."
-Carlo begins a romantic pursuit of Malibu.
+He wakes to find a gorgeous surfer rescuing him by covering his nostrils with her cheek to administer two breaths.
+She goes by the name Malibu, and Carlo begins to romantically pursue her.

-After renting a house near the ocean, Carlo cons a sweet but naïve bodybuilder, Harry, Malibu's boyfriend, into believing that having sex is harmful to his body.
-He also bribes a phony psychic, "Madame Lavinia," who is actually a man, to discourage Harry from seeing Malibu any more.
+After renting a house near the ocean, Carlo cons a sweet but naïve bodybuilder Harry, Malibu's boyfriend, into believing that having sex is harmful to his body.
+He also bribes Madame Lavinia, a phony psychic, who is actually a man, to discourage Harry from dating Malibu.

 Rod decides to give the persistent Carlo a job as a pool salesman.
-The affair with Laura is discovered by Rod's wife, Diane, who demands a divorce.
+The affair with Laura is discovered by Rod's wife Diane, who demands a divorce.
 As a quarrel develops with everyone present, a mudslide caused by a sudden storm makes Carlo's house slide down a cliff.
-By the time everyone is saved, they pair off with the romantic partners they deserve.
+By the time everyone is saved, they pair off with the romantic partners they care about most.